YaoYinYing/REvoDesign/README.md

 6. **Co-Evolution Analysis**: Search for possible inter-residue co-evolved residue pairs for effective mutants using the GREMLIN Markov random field profile.

-This toolkit is your indispensable companion in the intricate journey of enzyme redesign.
-Whether you are a seasoned protein designer or just beginning your exploration, the PyMOL Enzyme Redesign Toolkit is here to simplify your workflow and enhance your enzyme engineering endeavors.
+**REvoDesign** is your indispensable companion in the intricate journey of enzyme redesign.
+Whether you are a seasoned protein designer or just beginning your exploration, **REvoDesign** Toolkit is here to simplify your workflow and enhance your enzyme engineering endeavors.

 Please refer to the [documentation](link_to_documentation) for detailed instructions on how to use the toolkit and make the most of its features.

 ## Installation

-With the recent updates, the installation process for the PyMOL Enzyme Redesign Toolkit has been dramatically changed.
+With the recent updates, the installation process for **REvoDesign** Toolkit has been dramatically changed.
 Please follow the steps below:

 1. **Install the PyMOL Entrypoint**: